by Sue Royal

 Reopening the daycare centres and schools would solve the childcare problem, but it is not simple with COVID still an issue.

-Alice from Panda Flowers said: ‘The children have to go back home at the end of the day.
+Mary said: ‘The children have to go back home at the end of the day.
 They mingle with their family members and the next day, they are all in one confined space.
 If one of them comes back infected, it would be hard to control, which is why facilities would not really reopen at the moment.
 The situation is the same in schools, which also remain closed.’

 Workers in Fairtrade Certified flower farms have received thousands of Euros in food and hygiene material support, and Fairtrade International allowed Fairtrade Premium earned from the sale of Fairtrade flowers to be used for expenses related COVID-19, such as making payments to people furloughed and paying wages.